Shona Robison: Early life

-Member of the Scottish Parliament

-Opposition
+Early parliamentary career

+SNP in opposition; 1997–2007

 Robison contested in the first election to the Scottish Parliament for the Dundee East constituency.
 Although she was unsuccessful, having came second to Scottish Labour's John McAllion, she was elected as an additional member for the North East Scotland region.
 In her first term, she was member of the Health and Community Care Committee and was the Deputy Convenor of the Equal Opportunities Committee.

+She served in the SNP's opposition cabinet as the shadow deputy minister for health and community care.

 In the 2003 Scottish Parliament election, Robison successfully defeated McAllion by just 100 votes in Dundee East.
 She served as the Shadow Minister for Health and Social Justice in the SNP's opposition benches.
 Robison was a member of the Health Committee.

-Junior Minister
+Junior ministerial career; 2007–2014

 After the SNP's victory in the 2007 election, Robison was appointed as the Minister for Public Health.
 In 2009, she added Sport onto her portfolio.
 In the 2011 election, Robison was re-elected into the newly drawn, Dundee City East constituency.
 She was appointed Minister for Commonwealth Games and Sport.

 In the run up to the Scottish independence referendum in 2014, Robison wrote to the University of Dundee to complain that a Dundee professor had chaired an event for the Better Together campaign.
 Robison insisted that Christopher Whatley's involvement in the Five Million Questions project about the implications of the referendum meant he should have taken a neutral stance on the constitutional issue.
-However, Scottish Conservative leader Ruth Davidson said: “I'm not sure this kind of bullying and intimidation is the best advert for the SNP's vision of a future separate Scotland.
+However, Scottish Conservative leader Ruth Davidson said: "I'm not sure this kind of bullying and intimidation is the best advert for the SNP's vision of a future separate Scotland.
 In fact, it is chilling."

 In April 2014, Alex Salmond promoted her to the full Cabinet position of Cabinet Secretary for Commonwealth Games, Sport, Equalities and Pensioners' Rights.

-Health Secretary
+Cabinet Secretary for Health (2014–2018)

 On 21 November 2014, Robison was appointed by Sturgeon as Cabinet Secretary for Health, Wellbeing and Sport, in Sturgeon's first government.
 Following the 2016 election, she was reappointed into Sturgeon's cabinet as Cabinet Secretary for Health and Sport.
 In January 2018, during an appearance at Holyrood's Health and Sport Committee, she was warned by Labour MSP Neil Findlay of a "drugs disaster".
 In 2018, Scotland went on to record the highest number of drug deaths per head in the European Union, at a rate nearly three times higher than the UK average.

 On 26 June 2018, she announced her intention to resign from Cabinet.
 Shortly after a cabinet reshuffle was made by Sturgeon.
-BBC political correspondent Glenn Campbell wrote after the reshuffle: "The most widely anticipated departure was that of health secretary, Shona Robison.
+BBC political correspondent Glenn Campbell wrote after the reshuffle: "The most widely anticipated departure was t/hat of health secretary, Shona Robison.
 She's been under considerable pressure over NHS performance.
 She stood down on the day the Scottish government confirmed its worst cancer waiting times for six years."